mathematic-inc/ts-japi/src/docs/README.md

 ### Relationships

-The {@linkcode Relator} is used to generate top-level [included data](https://jsonapi.org/format/#document-top-level) as well as resource-level [relationships](https://jsonapi.org/format/#document-resource-object-relationships).
+The {@linkcode Relator} class is used to generate top-level [included data](https://jsonapi.org/format/#document-top-level) as well as resource-level [relationships](https://jsonapi.org/format/#document-resource-object-relationships).
 Its methods are not meant to be called.

 {@linkcode Relator}s may also take optional {@linkcode Linker}s (using the {@linkcode RelatorOptions.linkers | linker} option) to define [relationship links](https://jsonapi.org/format/#document-resource-object-relationships) and [related resource links](https://jsonapi.org/format/#document-resource-object-related-resource-links).